DKW2/Used-Cars-Analysis/README.md

 As we can see, **year, cylinders, odometer, and fuel** all have impact with year being the standout feature.
 Besides these 4, we note that **manufacturer, type, and drive** also have impact, but not as much.
 Any other feature such as **paint_color** or **condition** had very little impact.

-Now that we know which features are impactful, I looked for how they exactly affect sales price by analyzing the linear regression model.
+Now that we know which features are impactful, I looked for how they exactly affect sales price by analyzing the coefficients in the linear regression model.
 Here are the results that I found (also ordered by importance):
 * Used cars that were manufactured during recent years (2017-Present) will have a higher price than those that were released earlier.
 However, some antique cars that were manufactured way back in the past (1920's - 1950's) do have higher prices.
 * The more cylinders a used car has, the higher the sales price.
 This is probably due to the car having higher performance.
 * The price of used cars decreases as the odometer of the car increases.
 This is likely due to the customer having the perception of the car being too used.